dimhoff/ser4010/README.md

 or CP2102.
 The module can also be directly connected to a RaspberryPi, or similar.

+## SER4010 USB PCB
+The hardware/ directory contains a PCB design for a USB connected SER4010 device.
+This hardware is still under development and needs testing.

 Compiling the SER4010 Firmware
 ------------------------------
 **Note: This is only useful if you plan to develop on the firmware.
 Else use